WilliamsPanLab/ENGAGE-CognitiveControl/README.md

   - These two Matlab scripts generated statistics in Table 2 and scatter plots in Fig. 2B, 3B, 4B, 4D, and Fig. S3 and S4B for significant regions that survived multiple comparison corrections in the above whole-brain analysis, for mechanism markers and predictive markers respectively.

-  - This script also generated the ANOVA comparison of models using cognitive control circuit as the independent variables and alternative control models using only baseline characteristics in Table S1.
+  - These scripts also generated the ANOVA comparison of models using cognitive control circuit as the independent variables and alternative control models using only baseline characteristics in Table S1.

 #### Post-hoc beta estimation for significant LMMs

   Below scripts produced Table S2.

-  - [ENGAGE_LME_Task_Activation_SCL20.Rmd](https://github.com/WilliamsPanLab/ENGAGE-CognitiveControl/blob/1b19afde1c0c010ca0b44e19d64cd492a13905d9/r_script/Rmd/ENGAGE_LME_Task_Activation_SCL20.Rmd) estimated beta coefficient per each intervention group or timepoint for SCL-20 depression severity.
+  - [ENGAGE_LME_Task_Activation_SCL20.Rmd](https://github.com/WilliamsPanLab/ENGAGE-CognitiveControl/blob/27a7f97ab58e6f34e76927dd28d81122380142b7/r_script/Rmd/ENGAGE_LME_Task_Activation_SCL20.Rmd) estimated beta coefficient per each intervention group or timepoint for SCL-20 depression severity.

-  - [ENGAGE_LME_Task_Activation_SPSI.Rmd](https://github.com/WilliamsPanLab/ENGAGE-CognitiveControl/blob/1b19afde1c0c010ca0b44e19d64cd492a13905d9/r_script/Rmd/ENGAGE_LME_Task_Activation_SPSI.Rmd) estimated beta coefficient per each intervention group or timepoint for SCL-20 SPSI problem-solving ability.
+  - [ENGAGE_LME_Task_Activation_SPSI.Rmd](https://github.com/WilliamsPanLab/ENGAGE-CognitiveControl/blob/27a7f97ab58e6f34e76927dd28d81122380142b7/r_script/Rmd/ENGAGE_LME_Task_Activation_SPSI.Rmd) estimated beta coefficient per each intervention group or timepoint for SPSI problem-solving ability.

- Inside these scripts, it tested the confounding effects of go-nogo performance and medication prescription; Additionally, it tested the association between behavioral performance and treatment outcomes.
+ Inside these scripts, we tested the confounding effects of go-nogo performance and medication prescription; Additionally, we tested the association between behavioral performance and treatment outcomes.

 #### Testing generalizability of two-month neuroimaging predictors using cross-validation

   [STEP3_ENGAGE_CCC_lme_wholebrain_voxelwise_CV_v3.m](https://github.com/WilliamsPanLab/ENGAGE-CognitiveControl/blob/1dba4b68dd7b179ed775846183ba001b1fe29ead/matlab/STEP3_ENGAGE_CCC_lme_wholebrain_voxelwise_CV_v3.m)

-  - The Matlab script ran cross-validation for the continuous prediction of 6,12, and 24 months SCL-20 using 2 months cognitive control circuit activation and reported its performance against control model using only baseline characteristics in Fig. 5A, Table 3, and Table S3.
-It also generates the average feature map in Fig. S6.
+  - The Matlab script ran cross-validation for the continuous prediction of 6,12, and 24 months SCL-20 using 2 months cognitive control circuit activation change and reported its performance against the control model using only baseline characteristics in Fig. 5A, Table 3, and Table S3.
+It also generated the average feature map in Fig. S6.

   [STEP3_ENGAGE_CCC_lme_wholebrain_voxelwise_CV_binary_v5.m](https://github.com/WilliamsPanLab/ENGAGE-CognitiveControl/blob/1dba4b68dd7b179ed775846183ba001b1fe29ead/matlab/STEP3_ENGAGE_CCC_lme_wholebrain_voxelwise_CV_binary_v5.m)

-  - The Matlab script ran cross-validation for the prediction of 6-month binary response using 2 months cognitive control circuit activation and reported its performance against control model using only baseline characteristics in Fig. 5B.
-It also generates the average feature map in Fig. S6.
+  - The Matlab script ran cross-validation for the prediction of the 6-month binary response using 2 months cognitive control circuit activation change and reported its performance against the control model using only baseline characteristics in Fig. 5B.
+It also generated the average feature map in Fig. S6.